lukaskesch/lifejournal.io/concept.md

 - Set checkin reminders
 - Set goals / milestones for each areas
 - Have a overview of your time spent on each areas per week, month, year
+- Give each log tags so you can later filter them by tags e.g. #learning, #git, #coding.
+This allows for a more detailed and dynamic overview of your time spent on each areas

+## How to work

+- Recursive outline filling

-Inspiration
+## Inspiration

 - Measure in houndrets

-How to work

-- Recursive outline filling